tbrockman/cf-takehome/README.md

 To the untrained eye this *sounds* like it would imply a meager scale, but as anyone who has operated a few internal services knows: *it's only a matter of time before someone uses it in production*.

 But we do make the assumption that all links can reasonably fit into memory since we're using Redis as our backend.
-Even a worst case scenario of storing [~a billion links](https://www.forbes.com/advisor/business/software/website-statistics/#:~:text=1.,are%20actively%20maintained%20and%20visited.), an average of [~77 characters per URL](http://www.supermind.org/blog/740/average-length-of-a-url-part-2), and 4 bytes to encode each character using UTF-32 at worst, we'd need in the ballpark of 308 GB of memory to store links once (not considering keys and additional indexes).
+Even a **worst** case scenario of storing [~a billion links](https://www.forbes.com/advisor/business/software/website-statistics/#:~:text=1.,are%20actively%20maintained%20and%20visited.), an average of [~77 characters per URL](http://www.supermind.org/blog/740/average-length-of-a-url-part-2), and 4 bytes to encode each character using UTF-32 at worst, we'd need in the ballpark of 308 GB of memory to store links once (not considering keys and additional indexes).
 Let's say between 1-2 TB to be safe.
 Not something most people are running on their laptops, but pretty feasible.
 [With sharding and replication](https://redis.io/docs/management/scaling/), we can scale our storage layer to reach pretty high throughput while storing a good amount of data.
 I've ignored the fact that we're also storing a time series for tracking link accesses.

 Since it's an internal service, some might be tempted to say performance doesn't really matter.
 Apparently employees aren't revenue generating like users 🤷.
-But we make an effort to return
+But it should still be pretty fast (minus the Javascript-y bits, anyhow).

 ### UX
 > Please try to make it both end user and developer friendly